JDurstberger/resources/README.md

 # Resources

-This is just a small collection of talks, blog-posts, papers, etc that I found useful and often refer back to.
+This is just a small collection of talks,books, blog-posts, papers, etc that I found useful and often refer back to.
+This is not meant as a complete list of everything I have watched or read, but a curated list of resources I can personally recommend and consider good or interesting.

 ## Talks